 How mobile giving solves this: There’s no reason that regular givers have to feel unpleasant with the public method the church uses to collect funds.
 We don’t want to motivate others with guilt.
 Mobile giving eliminates both issues.

 - It’s not a secure way to handle cash

 There are always security issues with handling cash and checks.
 There’s a handful of people who have to count it together, and then it’s put in the safe.
 Then the treasurer has to come and re-handle it, and then deposit it.

 How mobile giving solves this: Any method that automates the transfer of funds from one account to another is going to solve this problem.
 That includes direct deposits, text-to-give, kiosks, and mobile giving.
-The nice thing is about these methods is that anyone can contest them with their bank if they feel there’s a discrepancy.
+The nice thing is about these methods is anyone can contest them with their bank if they feel there’s a discrepancy.
 That’s not the case with cash.

 - It’s not a biblical practice

 We’re in danger of assuming that passing the church offering plate is biblically prescribed.
 It’s not.
 I guess if we really want to follow a scriptural practice, everyone can take their cash and checks and bring them to the podium and lay them at the pastor’s feet (Acts 4:35).
 No one wants to do that.

 When Paul’s reminding the Corinthians that he’s sending some workers to pick up the money they’ve promised to believers in Macedonia, he instructs them about their practice of giving.
 For Paul, it’s as simple as giving what they have decided in their heart to give (2 Cor.
 9).
 The onus is on the believer to decide what they’re willing to give, to set it aside, and to make sure it makes its way into the right hands.